eZiner/matrix-polaris-gateway/README.md

 ## EN-US (English)

-**Matrix Polaris Gateway** is a privacy-focused, highly scalable open-source working title for a Geo-Fencing Gateway.
-It enables location-based, automated control of Matrix rooms designed for municipalities, public authorities, and the tourism sector within a nationwide federated citizen network [Matrix-based G2X communication („Neo“) - GitLab, Matrix Live Location Sharing Spec].
+**Matrix Polaris Gateway** is a privacy-focused, highly scalable Geo-Fencing Gateway.
+It enables location-based, automated control of Matrix rooms designed for municipalities, public authorities, and the tourism sector within a nationwide federated citizen network.

 Developed by **eZiner**.